120g of difference

 How can 120g change your way of looking at someone?

-In a world where appearance is everything.
+In a world where appearance is paramount.

 Beyond appearances, what remains?

-Of course I thought of Erwin Olaf?s self-portraits, especially the famous trilogy: "I wish" "I am" & "I will be".
+Of course I thought of Erwin Olaf's self-portraits, especially the famous trilogy: "I wish" "I wish" "I am" & "I will be"

-Symbol of strength, virility, in men: the most famous example is certainly that of Samson.
-"If I were shaven, my strength would leave me, I would become weak, and I would be like any other man.
-The Bible - Judges 16.
+Symbol of strength, virility, in man: the most famous example is certainly that of Samson. " If I am shaved, then my strength will leave me and I will become weak and be like any other man.”

 Hair clipping, like an humiliation?